The following bylaws are currently in effect. View previous bylaws

 Section 8: Duties of Steering Council Members

 - Steering Council Facilitator shall be responsible for scheduling and creating an agenda for monthly Steering Council meetings, as well as arranging for facilitation of the meetings.
-Either the Steering Council Facilitator or the Treasurer shall serve as the SFC Garden Liaison.
+Either the Steering Council Facilitator or the Treasurer shall serve as the APF Garden Liaison.

 - Treasurer shall be responsible for maintaining the membership list and the all-members e-mail list, collecting annual contracts, maintaining a data base of plot assignments, collecting plot fees and payments in lieu of work hours, notifying gardeners about non-payments, receiving money from fund raising projects, keeping financial records, preparing monthly financial statements and preparing an annual budget.
-The Treasurer or Steering Council Facilitator shall serve as the SFC Garden Liaison.
+The Treasurer or Steering Council Facilitator shall serve as the APF Garden Liaison.

 - Secretary shall takes minutes of meetings and make them available to Steering Council members.
 Minutes from previous meeting will be submitted for approval at the following meeting.

 - Site Manager shall coordinate all aspects of caring for and maintaining the physical site and shall notify PARD about needs and problems related to the site.

 - Outreach/Educational Liaison shall recruit new gardeners, coordinate outreach in the community, recruit volunteers, coordinate classes/education series with the library, arrange for non-English interpreters as needed, and provide regular communication to garden members.